nicksukie/nicksukie.github.io/_posts/2020-09-01-why-I-travel.md

 <br/>

 Some people play sports.
 Some play music.
 I travel.
 These are all activities that enforce a state of being which allows one to be fully present.
 Maybe I chose the most expensive one.
 But it worked out, because it was all on loan.
-Much like someone would take out a bank loan to start a business, hoping that they'll soon earn enough in profit to pay it back, I traveled on scholarships during college, hoping, or rather, assuming, that the person I would become as a result would equip me with tools to achieve success (both and material, and spiritual).
+Much like someone would take out a bank loan to start a business, hoping that they'll soon earn enough in profit to pay it back, I traveled on scholarships during college, hoping, or rather, assuming, that the person I would become as a result would equip me with tools to achieve success (both the material, and spiritual).
 <br/>

 I find the benefits of travel endless, because the flexibility of it - the adventure - is something that gives you back whatever you put into it.
-By traveling, you're not only becoming good at traveling; if done a certain way, traveling can help a person get better at "life" itself.
+By traveling, you're not only becoming good at traveling; if done a certain way, traveling can help a person get better at *life itself*.
 The demands it has on the mental and emotional faculties: the necessity of planning, interacting at various levels of formality, negotiating, coming up with solutions to problems expected and unexpected.
 <br/>